In this post: The 12V Battery: Finding the Best Option for You

 Ionic 12V lithium battery in a bass boat on a lake, and a quote about discharge and recharge capacity on the bottom.

-Types of 12V Batteries
+Types of 12 Volt Batteries

-Flooded Lead-Acid 12V Battery
+12V Flooded Lead-Acid Battery

 Flooded lead-acid batteries are the most common type of lead-acid battery.
 One thing they have going for them is their low-cost investment.
-The truth of the matter is that you can’t find a more economical option up front.
+However, managing gas pressure is crucial to ensure safety and performance.
+The truth is, you can’t find a more economical option up front.
 But we’re talking about the initial cost, not over time.
-Flood lead-acid batteries do require a lot of maintenance though.
-You can’t get around that.
-Since you’re dealing with liquid electrolytes, you’ll need to consistently monitor them for spills and malfunctions.
-You’ll also have to do periodic distilled water-top-offs.
-Depending upon your usage, this may be every 5-10 charging cycles or every few weeks to months.
-These batteries have the shortest lifespan among all the battery types listed here, usually around 2-5 years.
+Flood lead-acid batteries do require a lot of maintenance.

-Gel 12V Battery
+12V Gel Battery

-AGM 12V Battery
+12V AGM Battery

 AGM batteries are the most expensive lead-acid batteries.
 But despite their higher cost, they tend to be a decent option thanks to their resistance to spills, vibrations, and shock.